-The time for damping in DR is 135 ms, shorter than 200 ms for the standard 5 Hz operation.
+The time for damping in DR is 135 ms, shorter than the 200 ms of standard 5 Hz operation.
 This is feasible because the power system of DR can accept up to 10 Hz.

 There are many issues to be considered in addition to above such as